ibm-cloud-docs/vmwaresolutions/services/htcc_considerations.md

 * Before the service is installed in your environment, a check is performed against the available capacity of the default cluster in the environment to ensure that the service components can fit.
 * If the capacity check fails, the service is not installed and the service state is set to **Capacity Validation Failed** on the console.
 In addition, a console message with more details is displayed and you are notified by email.
 * To install the service, you must increase the capacity in your default cluster by either adding more hosts or by freeing up RAM, CPU, or disk space, and then add the service again in the console.
-After that, you can remove the existing service in the **Capacity Validation Failed** state by clicking the delete icon next to it.
+After that, you can delete the existing service in the **Capacity Validation Failed** state by clicking the delete icon next to it.

-## Considerations when you remove HyTrust CloudControl
+## Considerations when you delete HyTrust CloudControl
 {: #htcc_considerations-remove}

-Before you remove the HyTrust CloudControl service, ensure that you disable **Root Password Vaulting**, if configured, and that you delete all protected hosts from HyTrust CloudControl.
+Before you delete the HyTrust CloudControl service, ensure that you disable **Root Password Vaulting**, if configured, and that you delete all protected hosts from HyTrust CloudControl.

 ## Related links
 {: #htcc_considerations-related}